-There are four categories of application, which are all described later in this chapter.
-They are level, pump down (sump control), pump up (reservoir control) or differential all with the choice of alarms.
+There are three categories of application, which are all described later in this chapter.
+They are level, pump down (sump control) or pump up (reservoir control) all with the choice of alarms.

 If you want to set-up a basic level monitoring application, as described in the following example 1, then choose 1.